8bitcommit/TI1350_P2P_Chat-embedded_sys/README.md

 - Wireless communication and message handling logic
 - Demo-ready build flashed onto multiple CC1350 nodes

-s for Message Optimization: +5 points

 ## Notes

 - Communication between nodes is decentralized and peer-based.
 - The application simulates a basic chat system between embedded devices without relying on a centralized server.
-- Contributions must be reported via email by each group member following the submission.